 Get in touch

-To discuss how Far Headingley Dental Care can help you replace broken or missing teeth, please complete the enquiry form on this page or call our practice on 0113 275 1323 during normal office hours.
+To discuss how Far Headingley Dental Care can help you replace teeth, please complete the enquiry form on this page or call our practice on 0113 275 1323 during normal office hours.

 If you would like to register with us a a new patient click here